Fliplet/fliplet-cli/docs/API/core/biometrics.md

 # Biometrics

-_Biometrics are only available in native apps on supporting devices._
+_Biometrics are only available in native apps on supported devices._

 ### Check biometrics availability